chili-publish/grafx-documentation/docs/GraFx_studio/how_to/layouts.md

 ## Change the animation

-If the base layout contains an animation, the animation is also available in the alternate layout.
+If the base layout contains an animation, the animation is also available in the layout.

 Enable / Activate the [Layers panel](/GraFx_studio/layers_timeline/) via the [Bottom quick tools icon](/GraFx_studio/bottomquicktools/).